12 Jan How to design and implement national oxygen road maps for oxygen scale up: Case Study from Ethiopia

 - Policy basis, decision, and coordination support to health facilities: Key activities included defining and setting standards for better and optimized oxygen sources at various levels of care; guidance on biomedical staffing; and developing maintenance Standard Operating Procedures and training guides for biomedical engineers and technicians, and clinicians.

-- Design, develop and roll out of Supply Chain Management System and logistics: Key planned activities were focused on how health facilities will manage refill, fleets and different innovations including aggregate refilling at lower-level facilities.
+- Design, develop, and roll out of Supply Chain Management System and logistics: Key planned activities were focused on how health facilities will manage refill, fleets and different innovations including aggregate refilling at lower-level facilities.

 - Establish a mechanism for maintenance of oxygen equipment and spare parts: The road map has aimed to introduce better ways of managing maintenance data, labor, managing spare parts and service information as well as managing workplace, tools, and testing equipment.